-This field makes it possible to perform searches by occurrence, letter or word.
-Example: If you enter "Network internal" in the field, all filter rules containing "Network internal" will be displayed in the table.
+If you enter "Network internal" in the field, all filter rules containing "Network internal" will be displayed in the table.

 Inserts a predefined line or a blank line after the selected line.

-5 choices are available: authentication, SSL inspection and explicit HTTP proxy rules will be defined via a wizard in a separate window:
+Five choices are available: authentication, SSL inspection and explicit HTTP proxy rules will be defined via a wizard in a separate window:

-- Single rule: This option allows creating a blank rule that will leave the administrator the possibility of entering different fields in the filter table. - Separator rule grouping: This option allows inserting a separator above the selected line.
+- Single rule: This option makes it possible to create a blank rule that will leave the administrator the possibility of entering different fields in the filter table. - Separator rule grouping: This option allows inserting a separator above the selected line.